AlexZichong/spark2019/Readme.md

 11. Enter "testkey" for Consumer key
 12. Enter "testsecret" for Shared secret
 13. Click "Save and display" at the end of the page
+14. If everthing went OK you should see the messge "Hello Your Name.
+Here is the authenticated data from eClass" plus all the data from eClass
+15. This JSON object contains the course you came from, your role etc. Any user in the course can click this link.
+The page you see is an iframe with your api page embedded.

 ## View Cloudwatch logs